FDASIA Title VII Overview

 This section requires FDA to maintain an accurate electronic registration and listing database that is searchable and uses the UFI to link to other relevant FDA databases in order to identify and inform risk-based inspections.

 This section requires FDA to replace the previous two-year drug inspectional frequency requirement with a risk-based inspection schedule for domestic and foreign drug facilities.
 Inspection criteria include the establishment’s compliance history and the inherent risk of the drug being manufactured.
 FDA is developing risk-based methodologies for inspections to reflect the statutory criteria and is working to establish common risk principles across the various Centers.
-By February 1 of each year, FDA will publish a report on its website that includes the number and type of registered establishments inspected and the percentage of the FDA budget used to fund such inspections.
+By February 1 of each year, FDA will publish reports on its website that include the number and type of registered establishments inspected and the percentage of the FDA budget used to fund such inspections.

 This section allows FDA to obtain certain records from a drug manufacturer in lieu of or in advance of an inspection.
 The request for records must include a description of the records requested, and the records shall be provided within a reasonable timeframe, within reasonable limits, and in a reasonable manner.
 FDA is developing procedures to employ this new authority, including in the event of a public health emergency, and determining the type of records it may wish to request under this section.

 This section allows FDA to destroy, without the opportunity for export, drugs refused admission that are valued at $2,500 or less with notice and an opportunity to provide testimony on the destruction.
 This authority will help avoid the re-introduction of violative products, lessen FDA’s expenditure of resources on unsafe products repeatedly offered for importation, and deter the entry of unsafe drugs going directly to consumers.
 FDA is developing regulations to implement this section, and these regulations will provide appropriate due process prior to destruction.
+A proposed rule regarding administrative destruction of imported drugs refused admission to the U.S. was published on May 6, 2014.

 This section allows FDA to enter into written agreements to furnish certain trade secret information to foreign governments that have the authority and demonstrated ability to protect trade secret information, as certified by the Commissioner.
 Information concerning an inspection may only be shared if the foreign government already has authority to obtain such information, and if the written agreement limits the information’s use to civil regulatory purposes.
 This section also grants FDA authority to protect from disclosure information obtained from a foreign government agency if the information concerns the inspection of a facility, is part of an investigation, alerts the United States to the potential need for an investigation, or concerns a drug that has a reasonable probability of causing serious adverse health consequences or death, and such information is provided voluntarily on the condition that it not be released and is covered by a written agreement.
 FDA is currently exploring the authority granted to it under Section 710 to determine how it can be used to advance FDA’s existing activities and initiatives to exchange information with its foreign counterparts.